WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.9.1
+zRS - Responsive Slider - v2.9.2
 ===

-2.9.1 Update
+2.9.2 Update
 ---

-Fixed a long standing bug with touch on mobile devices, no more jumping around and accidental scrolling!
+A long standing issue with procedural transitions and the slide animation has been fixed!
+When you slide by more than one slide it will load images in between your current slide and target slide!

 #####Release History